giga-sec/gigaSec-Tech-Notes/2. Notes/I'm ready! Now take me to your notes.md

 But first, remember this

 ==**Each note has a `hyperlink` at the top**==
-^--> except for `+Home` file
 ^--> Purpose is go back from where the note came from.
-Update: That's a lie, there are files that doesn't have hyperlink.
+Update: "*That's a lie, there are files that doesn't have hyperlink.*" Yeah, sometimes I forgot :P

 ==**Got Lost**?==